Abi writes about science, society, the sea, and everything in between.

 Abi’s journalism has taken her from the coastline of B.C. to the shores of Senegal and The Gambia.
 She has covered stories from beachcombing and sea sponges to a global investigation into the trade of fish meal.

 Abi was working as an editorial fellow at The Walrus when the COVID-19 pandemic forced the world into lockdown.
-She’s currently working remotely from Yorkshire as an assistant editor at Canadian Geographic.
+She’s currently working remotely from Vancouver as an assistant editor at Canadian Geographic.